AchrafAzzaoui/Portfolio-Website/README.md

 # Achraf Azzaoui's Portfolio Website
 This repository contains the source code for my personal portfolio website.
 The website showcases my skills, experience, and projects.

+## Live Demo
+My personal portfolio website can be found at the following link: https://achrafazzaoui.vercel.app/

 ## Features
 * **Responsive Design:** The website adapts seamlessly to different screen sizes (desktops, tablets, and mobile phones).
 * **Interactive Animations:** Uses Framer Motion for smooth and engaging animations.